Small bowel resection

 - Blood clots, bleeding, infection

-Risks for this surgery include:
+Risks of having this surgery include:

 - Bulging tissue through the incision, called an incisional hernia